kognetiks/kognetiks-chatbot/documentation/tools/tools.md

 ## Capability Check

 This tool allows you to check the permissions for various roles.
-If an capability is not listed, then the user is not authorized for the capability.
+If a capability is not listed, then the user is not authorized for the capability.
 As an Administrator you should have read, edit, publish and manage capabilities.

 ![Capability Check](capability-check.png)